t3rn/xbi/PSP-33-XBI-Standard.md

 Optional Metadata field that changes `max_exec_cost` and `max_notifications_cost` as well as `actual_aggregated_costs` of XBI::Result to different currency with defined trade mechanics on source Parachain.

 ##### XBI Instructions
 Dynamically defined (without the necessity of runtime upgrades to all Parachains that communicate using XBI) set of Instructions to dispatch on target using XBI Format.
-It is expected for Parachains to only support selected set of XBI Instructions, defaulting to `XBI::Unknown` in case given XBI Instruction isn't supported by target.
+It is expected for Parachains to only support a selected set of XBI Instructions, defaulting to `XBI::Unknown` in case the target doesn't support the given XBI Instruction.
 This is enabled thanks to the custom XBI codec.

 ###### 0 - Unknown
 Default to all of the unknown to target Parachain XBI Instructions